vincentiroleh/whatabyte/README.md

 # whatabyte

-A fictional restaurant named WHATABYTE that specializes in making delicious food for developers.
+A fictional restaurant named WHATABYTE that specializes in making delicious food (json data) for developers.

-Food?
-I mean a response, what where you expecting? jollof rice? lols.. sorry.

 # Technologies used